-Brisbane Airport will submit an Annual Environment Report to DITRDC, including details of any issues/incidents and progress of action items as per the regulatory timeframe.
+Brisbane Airport will submit and Annual Environment Report to DIRDAC, including details of any issues/incidents and progress of action items.

 Quarterly or as required, Brisbane Airport will conduct regular meetings with the Airport Environment Officer to review progress of the Environmental Strategy.